 Check the Android SDK System Requirements document for a list of Eclipse versions that are compatible with the Android SDK.
-For OpenCV 2.4.x we recommend Eclipse 3.7 (Indigo) or later versions.
+For OpenCV 2.3.1 we recommend Eclipse 3.7 (Indigo) or Eclipse 3.6 (Helios).
 They work well for OpenCV under both Windows and Linux.

-If you have no Eclipse installed, you can get it from the download page.
+If you have no Eclipse installed, you can download it from this location: